Section 1.1: What is (Social) Science? | Research

 2. Develop a research question from your idea.

-3. Develop a hypothesis from your research question.
+3. Develop a hypothesis from your research question (if this can be done).

 4. Conduct an exhaustive literature review.